 You’re not going to want to miss Antica Aguzzeria del Cavallo, a shop selling amazing brass pasta tools and other kitchen implements since 1783.
 While you’re in the neighborhood, pop into Paolo Atti & Figli for a look at the homemade pasta.
 For more kitchen tools, visit A. Pezzoli in Via Santo Stefano.

 Visit Rina Poletti, founder of L’Accademia della Sfoglia.
 She often takes her classes on the road!

 How to Visit Emilia-Romagna

-If you’re in Emilia-Romagna and plan to go to Parma, check out Ai Due Platani and Cocchi for traditional dishes.
-And I cannot recommend Modena highly enough.
-It’s amazing.
+Bologna is great but I love Modena even more.
 You can find my full guide to the town here.
 Spend at least a couple of nights.
 Actually, I think you should stay longer and use Modena as a base for exploring the region.
 Rent a car and drive it around to awesome working farms/trattorie like La Lanterna di Diogene and institutions like Amerigo dal 1934.
 It also gives you the opportunity to visit traditional Lambrusco producers.
 You can read all about Amerigo and Lambrusco, respectively, in recent pieces I wrote for TASTE (here) and Imbibe Magazine.